 Paying Your Fine

 You may pay your fine anytime from 5 working days after receipt of the citation until your court date.
 You may also request defensive driving or deferred disposition during this time frame.
-Per state law, a court appearance is mandatory for defendants under 17 years of age and alcohol related offenses for defendants under 21 years.
+Per state law, a court appearance is mandatory for defendants under 17 years of age and alcohol and tobacco related offenses for defendants under 21 years.
 All Assault-Family Violence cases are also a mandatory court appearance.
 You can view your citation amount and court date online; please have your citation number or driver's license available.
 Be advised that on the day of your court hearing, the online payment module is not an option for you; payments must be made in full PRIOR to your set court day, not the day of your court date.

-You may request payment extensions from the court clerk on the day prior to your court date or from the judge at your court appearance.
+You may request payment extensions from the court clerk anytime prior to your court date or from the judge at your court appearance.
 When a payment extension is requested, a $15.00 additional state cost will be added to each offense after the 30th day.
 Payment extensions will result in a conviction.
-Payments are due no later than 1:30pm on the date listed on your payment extension.
+Payments are due no later than 5:45 pm on the date listed on your payment extension.

-Expired driver’s license (renew online) and expired registration (if state penalty paid), may be dismissed with a $20.00 state cost (per violation) if corrected and you submit a photocopy of proper documentation by your court date.
+Expired driver’s license (renew online) and expired registration (if state penalty paid), may be dismissed with a $20.00 state cost (per violation) if corrected and you submit a photocopy of proper documentation by your original court date.

-Failure to change address or name on a drivers license (renew online) may be dismissed with a $20.00 fee if corrected within 20 days of the ticket date and a photocopy of documentation is submitted.
+Failure to change address or name on a drivers license (renew online) may be dismissed with a $20.00 state cost if corrected within 20 days of the ticket date and a photocopy of documentation is submitted.

 Insurance may be dismissed at no charge if you provide a photocopy of proof of insurance (insurance card with policy number and agent’s phone number) by your court date.
 Insurance must show valid at the time of offense.
 The driver's name must appear on the card or be verifiable as a covered driver.

-Window tint violations may be dismissed for a $10.00 fee with proof (either a receipt showing tint was removed or a large piece of the window tint if self removed.)
+Window tint violations may be dismissed for a $10.00 state cost with proof (either a receipt showing tint was removed or a large piece of the window tint if self removed.)

-One license plate violations or improperly mounted license plate may be dismissed for $10.00 with proof (photos showing front and back license plates properly mounted.)
+One license plate or improperly mounted license plate violations may be dismissed for $10.00 state cost with proof (photos showing front and back license plates properly mounted.)

 The following fines are the most common offenses; the list is not all inclusive.
-The amounts shown are the pre-assessed fines and include state fees.
+The amounts shown are the pre-assessed fines and include state costs.
 If you choose to wait until your court date to have your case heard by the judge and you are found guilty, the fine may be within the limit provided by law (up to $1000) without regard to the pre-assessed schedule of fines.
 If you are convicted of an offense and are unable to pay the fine and state costs, you may have the court assess your ability to pay and the court may provide alternatives to full payment in satisfying the judgment.